 Email Mrs. Ruppa

 Pam has a degree from the University of Wisconsin-Milwaukee in Psychology and English.
 She received her Montessori training at the Washington Montessori Institute, and has been a Montessori teacher since 1981.
 Pam joined New World Montessori School in 2001.
-She lives in Whitefish Bay with her husband, Paul and their two children, JoAnna and Andy,former Montessori students.
+She lives in Glendale with her husband, Paul and their two children, JoAnna and Andy, former Montessori students.
 The Ruppa family also shares their home with a Labrador dog.
-Pam enjoys traveling to the east coast to visit family, reading, and watching her children participate in numerous sports such as soccer, softball, and snowboarding.
+Pam enjoys traveling to the East Coast to visit family, reading, and watching her children participate in numerous sports such as soccer, softball, and snowboarding.
 She is an advisor to eight high school girls for Service Clubs of Milwaukee.